FosterCommerce/variant-manager/docs/templates/function-reference.md

 ## Reference

-### Available Variables

-There are no stand-alone variables available presently.

 ### Available Functions

 The following functions are available:

 ### `craft.variantManager.getAttributeOptions(product)`

-Returns an object with keys representing available attribute names for a product.
-Each keys value holds an array of possible values.
+Returns an array of associative arrays holding an attribute name and an array of possible values for that option.

 ```twig
 {% set attributeOptions = craft.variantManager.getAttributeOptions(7200) %}